bradleytaunt/accssible/_posts/2017-08-07-goodbye-css-preprocessors.md

 ---
 layout: post
 title: Goodbye CSS preprocessors
+description: Moving away from CSS preprocessors when working on new projects
+summary: Moving away from being so dependent on CSS preprocessors might just help you improve your skillset as a developer.
+Working with vanilla CSS can be great.
+tags:
+    - css
+    - development
 ---

 I've been using preprocessors across all my side projects since they first popped onto the scene.
 Sass, Stylus, LESS — you name the CSS preprocessor and I've most likely used it because CSS preprocessors are awesome.